Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 Tap the gear icon in the top right corner.

-Tap "Cloud Services" in the Settings screen.
+Tap "Third-party Services" in the Settings screen.

-Turn on "Cloud Services" and connect it to SwitchBot Hub products in your account.
+Turn on "Third-party Services" and connect it to SwitchBot Hub products in your account.

 4．